Compression, Generalization and Learning

 The Guaranteed Error Machine (GEM) is a learning algorithm for classification that was first introduced in \cite{Campi2010} and then further developed in \cite{CareRamponiCampi2018}.\footnote{The algorithm described here is a variant of those proposed in the referenced papers.} GEM returns a ternary-valued classifier, which is also allowed to abstain from classifying in case of doubt.
 To be specific, letting $z = (x,y)$ with $x \in \calX$, a generic set, and $y \in \{-1,1\}$ (this is the same setup as in SVM), a hypothesis $h$ is here a map from $\calX$ to $\{-1,1,0\}$, where the value $0$ is interpreted as admission of being unable to classify.
 Issuing an incorrect label ($-1$ in place of $1$ or \emph{vice versa}) leads to a mistake, and the theory aims at bounding the probability for this to happen.
 Correspondingly, the loss function is defined as follows:

 To describe the operation of GEM, start by introducing a feature map $\fmap:\calX \to \calH$, where $\calH$ is a Hilbert space with inner product $\langle \cdot,\cdot \rangle$ (as for support vector methods, $\fmap$, $\calH$, and $\langle \cdot,\cdot \rangle$ need not be explicitly given and can be implicitly defined by means of a kernel) and also assume the existence of an ordering on $\calX$ (used later to introduce a tie-break rule).
-GEM requires that the user chooses an integer $d \geq 1$, which specifies the maximal cardinality for the compression.\footnote{Selecting a larger value for $d$ reduces the chance of abstention from classifying; when $d$ is larger than the cardinality of the training set, the set of abstention becomes empty.} In loose terms, GEM operates as follows.
+GEM requires that the user chooses an integer $d \geq 1$, which specifies the maximal cardinality for the compression.\footnote{Selecting a large value for $d$ reduces the chance of abstention from classifying.
+When $d$ is larger than the cardinality of the training set, the set of abstention becomes empty.
+In other cases, the user tries to achieve a good compromise between the probability of abstention and the probability of making an error.
+This is not specific to GEM and applies to any technique for the construction of ternary-valued classifiers.
+See \cite{Campi2010} for more discussion on this point.} In loose terms, GEM operates as follows.